KathrinSel/robotics-competency-framework/README.md

 ## Key insights from 200+ interviews

 **1. Robotics ≠ software engineering**
 Standard skills taxonomies treat robotics as a subset of software.
 It isn't.
-The critical differentiator is integration ability — can this person make mechanical, electrical, and software systems work together reliably in the real world?
+The critical differentiator is integration ability - can this person make mechanical, electrical, and software systems work together reliably in the real world?

 **2. The rarest profiles**
-RL Locomanipulation engineers (simultaneous locomotion + manipulation policy) represent fewer than 300 people globally with genuine hands-on experience.
+Reinforcement Learning Locomanipulation engineers (simultaneous locomotion + manipulation policy) represent fewer than 300 people globally with genuine hands-on experience.
 Standard ATS platforms cannot identify them.

 **3. Sim-to-real is the real filter**
 Candidates who have only trained in simulation and never deployed on hardware consistently underperform expectations.
 This framework treats real-hardware deployment experience as must-have for all hardware-facing roles.